gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Testing compatibility with WP 3.4.
+Adding Sandbox testing (previously a Pro version) to the lite version.
+Using WP table prefix, if it exists.

 == Upgrade Notice ==

-= 3.33 =
+= 3.40 =

-Testing compatibility with WP 3.4.
+Adding Sandbox testing (previously a Pro version) to the lite version.
+Using WP table prefix, if it exists.

 == Screenshots ==